WSU-kduncan/cs3900-restaurantorders/Agile-MVP-BusinessNeedsAnalysis.md

 > Outline the key objectives of the MVP.

 •    Reduce the amount of lost and incorrect food orders by 30% compared to paper tracking.
 •    Increase the speed of filling out and locating food orders by 20% compared to paper tracking.
 •    Ensure that 80% of users can pick up the application and use it effectively without training.
+•    Increase the overall effiectivness and create a better flow of communication between front and back of house.

 ***